Update package list

 GRANT ALL PRIVILEGES ON DATABASE palpo TO palpo_user;

-1. Configure connection settings in your palpo application configuration file with the appropriate database URL:
+1. Configure connection settings in palpo application configuration file using appropriate database URL:

 postgresql://palpo_user:your_secure_password@localhost:5432/palpo

-1. Test the connection to ensure everything is working correctly.
+1. Test connection to ensure everything works properly.

-With PostgreSQL installed and configured, you're ready to set up palpo.
-Make sure to update your application's database configuration with the correct connection details before proceeding with the application setup.
+After installing and configuring PostgreSQL, you're ready to set up palpo.
+Make sure to update your application's database configuration with the correct connection details before proceeding with application setup. {/* 本行由工具自动生成,原文哈希值:a517ef902d1e82c158060f7e5f040af7 */}